lgpcappiello/lgpcappiello.github.io/teaching/stat100b/hw1.md

 Section 7.1 (pg.
 259) #7.2, 7.7, 7.11

 The average weight of a male labrador retriever is believed to be well-approximated by a normal distribution with mean 71.5 lbs and standard deviation 7.5 lbs.
 A veterinarian is skeptical of this claim and takes a random sample of 15 labs that come into her clinic.
-The 15 labs have an average weight of 80 lbs with standard deviation 5.1.
+The 15 labs have an average weight of 80 lbs.
 Use the test statistic approach at the 5% level to test if the vet's data suggests that our original belief is incorrect.